-Professor Freitag supervises Legal Studies (LGS) internships, and Dr. Lind coordinates public service (POL) internships.
+Professor McClure supervises Legal Studies (LGS) internships, and Professor Rankin coordinates public service (POL) internships.
 In order to enroll in an internship for credit, students must first meet with the appropriate internship coordinator.
 All students must complete the following forms and bring them to their meeting with the coordinator: